Last Updated on

 The Balkans is such an underrated secluded part of Europe.
 The landscapes are vast and will blow your mind as soon as you step from the plane.
 It’s like entering another world compared to the rest of Europe.
 Earlier this year, I decided to explore Bosnia & Herzegovina, Croatia, Montenegro and Albania after getting a taste of Slovenia last year.

 The Balkans are made up of approximately (I say approximately because it’s never clear which countries do and don’t!)
-10 countries including Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Greece, Macedonia, Montenegro, Romania, Serbia and Slovenia.
-This is a backpacker’s paradise.
+12 countries including Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Greece, Macedonia, Montenegro, Kosovo, Romania, Turkey, Serbia and Slovenia.
+The Balkan countries are a backpackers paradise.
 It’s affordable, the food is delicious, the locals are incredibly friendly, the countries are safe to visit and the best thing, it’s not overly crowded (except for Dubrovnik!).
 Here are 10 photos that confirm the Balkans is in fact paradise and will make you want to travel the Balkans.

 1.Beaches that mirror paradise